zhengyang-cas/zhengyang-cas.github.io/content/publication/xue-2022-sparkac/index.md

 - Yanfei Hu
 - Dan Meng
 date: -03-01
-publishDate: '2023-05-22T14:06:31.331494Z'
+publishDate: '2022-05-22T14:06:31.331494Z'
 publication_types:
 - article-journal
-publication: '*IEEE Transactions on Dependable and Secure Computing (TDSC), 2023.
+publication: '*IEEE Transactions on Dependable and Secure Computing (TDSC), 2022.
   (Accepted, CCF-A)*'
 doi: 10.1109/TDSC.2022.3149544
-abstract: With the development of computing and communication technologies, an extremely large amount of data has been collected, stored, utilized, and shared, while new security and privacy challenges arise.
+abstract: 'With the development of computing and communication technologies, an extremely large amount of data has been collected, stored, utilized, and shared, while new security and privacy challenges arise.
 Existing access control mechanisms provided by big data platforms have limitations in granularity and expressiveness.
 In this